twisted/pydoctor/docs/source/usage.rst

 .. note::

-  If you want more customization, you can overwrite the defaults HTML and CSS templates in `pydoctor/templates <https://github.com/twisted/pydoctor/tree/master/pydoctor/templates>`_ with the same method.
+  If you want more customization, you can override the defaults HTML and CSS templates in `pydoctor/templates <https://github.com/twisted/pydoctor/tree/master/pydoctor/templates>`_ with the same method.

 Custom System class